-See also standing order 3(b)(xii) above
+See also standing order 3(b) (xi)

 - a.
-A legal deed shall not be executed on behalf of the Council unless the same has been authorised by a resolution. - b.
-[Subject to standing order 14(a) above, any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.] - c.
+A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b.
+Subject to standing order 14(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures. - c.
 Any purchase of land by the council needs to state in the minutes the purpose for which the land is being purchased.